beego/beedoc/en-US/quickstart/controller.md

 ## The `Get` method

 The logic of the `Get` method only outputs data.
-This data will be stored in `this.Data`, a `map[interface{}]interface{}`.
+This data will be stored in `c.Data`, a `map[interface{}]interface{}`.
 Any type of data can be assigned here.
 In this case only two strings are assigned.

-Finally the template will be rendered. `this.TplNames` (v1.6 uses `this.TplName`) specifies the template which will be rendered.
+Finally the template will be rendered. `c.TplNames` (v1.6 uses `this.TplName`) specifies the template which will be rendered.
 In this case it is `index.tpl`.
 If a template is not set it will default to `controller/method_name.tpl`.
 For example, in this case it would try to find `maincontroller/get.tpl`.

 There is no need to render manually.
 Beego will call the `Render` function (which is implemented in `beego.Controller`) automatically if it is set up in the template.